Copyright 2019, Temple University. All rights reserved.

 - Upon review of your application, our Office of Continuing Studies will contact you by email to invite you and a parent or guardian to schedule an advising appointment.

 In Continuing Studies we pride ourselves on assisting students with many different educational goals and backgrounds.
 We are always glad to speak with anyone interested in furthering their education.
 For some students, taking classes through Continuing Studies may be the perfect decision.
-For others we may recommend options such as applying directly to the University or beginning at a community college.
-If you are not sure what educational path is right for you, please contact us.
-Below are some University policies that may help guide you in your decision:
+For others we may recommend options such as applying directly to the university or beginning at a community college.
+If you are not sure which educational path is right for you, please contact us.
+Below are some university policies that may help guide you in your decision.

 - A student must have a high school diploma or GED in order to take courses through Continuing Studies.

-- A student may take a maximum of 9 credits at the graduate level prior to applying to a Temple graduate program.
+- A student may take a maximum of nine credits at the graduate level prior to applying to a Temple graduate program.